Pre-Approval

 Documentation Requirements for Pre-Approval

 - Previous years W-2 form for employed persons.
-U.S. 1040 Individiual Tax Return with all supporting schedules for self-employed persons.
+U.S. 1040 Individual Tax Return with all supporting schedules for those self-employed.

-- Copies of one month of pay stubs.
+- Copies for one month of pay stubs.

-- Bank statements that provide evidence of liquid assets or other asset statements for money market funds or investment accounts.
-These statements should be the most recent available, including all the pages to the particular statement you are providing.
+- Bank statements providing evidence of liquid assets or other asset statements, e.g. money market funds or investment accounts.
+Statements should be the most recent available, please include all pages of the bank statements.

-Credit scores range form a low of 350 to a high of 850.
-The score must often associated with good credit is a threshold score of 680.
-It is important to keep in mind that a score below 680 will not necessarily by any measure prohibit you from obtaining what we consider an "A Paper" rate.
+Credit scores range from a low of 350 to a high of 850.
+The score most often associated with good credit is a threshold score of 680.
+It is important to keep in mind that a score below 680 will not necessarily prohibit you from obtaining what we consider an "A Paper" rate.
 There are a number of considerations that come into play when a loan is underwritten.
-A borrowers income, the amount of down payment, and credit history are all components of the approval process.
+A borrower's income, the amount of the down payment, and credit history are all components of the approval process.

-Once we have income, credit history and the amount you have available for a down payment and settlement costs we can got to work and underwrite your loan to determine your maximum purchasing power.
-It is important to keep in mind that you may not want to purchase at your maximum purchase price due to the payment that results from the amount that you can be approved.
-It is important that you are comfortable with the resulting payment for which you are responsible.
+Once we have income, credit history and the amount that's available for a down payment and settlement costs we will underwrite your loan to determine your maximum purchasing power.
+It is important to keep in mind that you may not want to purchase at your maximum purchase price due to the payment that results from the amount for which you can be approved.
+It is important that you are comfortable with the resulting payment.

 Settlement

-Settlement costs are separated into two groups of costs.
-First, closing costs are those expenses/costs that are paid only one time at closing.
-Pre-paids are recurring and are paid throughout the life of the loan.
+Settlement costs are separated into two groups.
+First, closing costs are those expenses/costs that are paid only once at closing.
+Pre-paids are recurring costs that are paid throughout the life of the loan.

 Settlement Costs include the following fees: